Machine-assisted quantitizing designs: augmenting humanities and social sciences with artificial intelligence: Introduction

 \section{Introduction}

-Developments in generative large language models (LLMs, sometimes dubbed as AI) have broadened their applicability to various research tasks.
-Of particular interest to the humanities and social sciences (H\&SS) is the capacity to use them as on-demand instructable classifiers and inference engines.
-Classifying texts or images for various properties has been available for a while in the form of supervised machine learning (ML).
-Yet the necessity to train such models (or tune pretrained models) on sufficiently large sets of already labeled examples may have been one factor hampering the wider adoption of ML tools as research instruments in H\&SS.
-Unsupervised learning approaches like word or sentence embeddings and topic modeling do allow for explorative approaches, but often necessitate complex text preprocessing, convoluted pipelines to use for confirmatory inference, and as latent models, are typically opaque to interpret (see examples below).
+Developments in generative large language models (LLMs, sometimes dubbed AI) have broadened their applicability to various research tasks.
+Of particular interest to the humanities and social sciences (H\&SS) is the capacity to use them as on-demand classifiers and inference engines.

+Classifying texts or images for various properties has been available via supervised machine learning (ML) for a while.
+Yet, the necessity to train such models (or tune pretrained models) for every single variable of interest on sufficiently large sets of already labeled examples may have been one factor hampering the wider adoption of ML tools as research instruments (in humanities but also text-involved industries, especially in low-resource scenarios).
+Unsupervised ML, e.g. word embeddings and latent topic modeling has allowed for explorative approaches but often requires complex text preprocessing and convoluted pipelines to use for confirmatory inference.
+Their latent spaces are also typically opaque to interpret.